dwisdom0/vector_db_at_home/README.md

 Mom, can we have `milvus-lite`?

-No, there's an embedded vector database at home.
+No, we have an embedded vector database at home.